This page carries information on all former members and contributors.

 Before Hargreaves, Claire sang with ‘Soul Gathering’ and as a solo artist.

 James founded Hargreaves with Chris Webb in 2007.
 Having played in heavy metal bands at school and at university, James found new inspiration with Hargreaves’ mix of blues, country and soul influences.
 Sharing guitar duties with Chris, their contrasting techniques and styles created the core of Hargreaves’ sound.
 James was also responsible for ‘Lonely’ one of Hargreaves’ more challenging and emotional songs.
 His deceptively simple riff combines with Claire’s highly charged vocal for a real highlight of the ‘Sooner But Not Later’ album.

-Stevie D is a fantastically creative drummer with influences ranging through jazz to punk and heavy rock, and to psychedelia and trance music.
-Stevie played through Hargreaves’ most productive period, and his contributions to ‘Sooner But Not Later’ can’t be ignored.
+- Stevie D – a fantastically creative drummer with influences ranging through jazz to punk and heavy rock, and to psychedelia and trance music.
+Stevie played on ‘Sooner But Not Later’.

 - Laura ‘Ali’ Ashton – backing singer at several of Hargreaves’ key gigs.

 - Dave Speake – drummer in the ‘Leeds Blues Festival’ line-up.

 - Ian Hardcastle – produced ‘Sooner But Not Later’ and a number of other tracks and demos.
 Ian also provided backing vocals and keyboards to a number of tacks.

 - Dan Mizen – produced the ‘Eight Days / Long Hard Road’ EP, and contributed drums, percussion, keyboards and backing vocals.
 Dan runs Warehouse Recording in Harrogate.

 - Frank Mizen – legendary Harrogate musician, Frank played peddle steel guitar on ‘Long, Hard Road’.